CCDirectLink/CC-ItemSpawner/README.md

 CrossCode mod to spawn items in.
 Uses [CCLoader](https://github.com/CCDirectLink/CCLoader).

+Note that this mod will let you spawn in any item, but it does not trigger any events that normally happen when obtaining certain items.
+In particular, most valuables will not work when spawned.

+**I can not guarantee that there are no items which will break the game when spawned through the item spawner!**

 ## Installation

 > CCLoader is required.
 Installation steps can be found on the [official repository](https://github.com/CCDirectLink/CCLoader).